Chiark-Collective/Pointcept/report/main.typ

 - the performance for columns suffers here due to the columns in these sites being not only more scarce, but much smaller than in Park Row/Maritime Museum.

 The above differences between the two experiments demonstrates quite strongly the limitations of using such low numbers of sites in the training; more sites with better and more diverse coverage of elements across the taxonomy is key for the model's ability to generalise.

+The ROG sites in particular feature many outdoor areas compared to the other sites.
+The performance in these outdoor areas is occasionally poor relative to the discrimination achieved on the building elements.
+This may be a consequence of the PTv3 model's pre-training data consisting of only indoor scenes.
+A possible area of improvement for the approach would be utilising a PTv3 base model which has also been trained using outdoor scenes.

 #figure(
   image("figs/rogsouth_inference1.png", width: 110%),